 This account is managed by HealthEquity and funded as contributions are made from your paycheck.
 If you only have a DCA you will not receive a debit card to use for payment.
 Instead, all claims for reimbursement must be submitted through the HealthEquity Member Portal.
 If you have any other fund account (HSA, FSA, etc), you can use your debit card for payment.
-For more information, please refer to the DCA FAQ linked to the right, or email firstname.lastname@example.org.
+For more information, please refer to the DCA Information site or email firstname.lastname@example.org.

 Regular full-time employees who are regularly scheduled to work at least 30 hours a week are eligible for the commuter account.